gatsbyjs-ecommerce/web-v1-old/README.md

 A minimalist static E-commerce site built using GatsbyJs.

-- Site is still in progress, happy for pull requests and issues if you find any
+- Site is still in progress, happy for pull requests and issues if you find any.

 [Live Demo](https://www.smarthomedevices.solutions/)